vengroff/usingversion/README.md

 You might not even know or care that the developer of a package you depend on chose to use `usingversion`.
-If a package `somepackage` that you depend on uses `packageversion` then you can check the version with
+If a package `somepackage` that you depend on uses `usingversion` then you can check the version with

 ```python
 import somepackage